Hugius/FabiEngine3D/doc/markdown/WORLD_EDITOR.md

 ## 1. General

 - All worlds will be saved in `~\projects\<your_project>\worlds\editor\`.
-- Every entity that you place is based on the version in their own editor.
+- Every thing that you place is based on the version in their own editor.
-- Only the changes in the entities made in the world editor are saved.
+- Only the changes in the placed things made in the world editor are saved.
-- Placed entities can be selected if it has 1 or more bound AABB entities.
+- Placed things can be selected if it has 1 or more bound AABBs.
 - Each world has its own ID counter, which starts from 0.
-- Every entity that you place will increase the ID counter by 1, so that all entities are unique.
+- Every thing that you place will increase the ID counter by 1, so that all placed things are unique.

 ## 2. Controls

 - Move camera with your mouse
-- Press `LMB` to place entity
+- Press `LMB` to place
 - Press `RMB` to toggle camera
-- Press `MMB` to cancel entity placement
+- Press `MMB` to cancel placement
-- Press `B` to toggle AABB entity rendering
+- Press `B` to toggle AABB rendering
 - Press `F` to toggle wireframe rendering
 - Press `R` to toggle debug rendering
 - Press `SPACE` to move upwards